cloudinary/cloudinary_js/README.md

 * `private_cdn`, `secure_distribution`, `cname`, `cdn_subdomain` - Please refer to [Cloudinary Documentation](http://cloudinary.com/documentation)

-To set these configuration parameters use the `$.cloudinary.config` function (see below)
+To set these configuration parameters use the `Cloudinary::config` function (see below)

 Note: